PCA Orders: Can I Get Out of My Lease?

 What are PCS and PCA Orders?

-Before diving into the specific protections for getting out of a lease, here's the difference between military PCS and PCA orders.
+Before diving into the specific protections for military members getting out of a lease, here's the difference between military PCS and PCA orders.
 Both types of orders call for a service member to transfer assignments, but the entitlements of each vary.
+What military orders qualify for lease termination?

 Permanent Change of Station (PCS) orders are the most common and occur when a service member is moved to a different location for a long-term assignment.
 PCS moves involve relocating to another base within the United States or outside the continental U.S. (OCONUS).
-These orders undoubtedly require a physical move and often means breaking a lease agreement if the move doesn't coincide with the end of the lease.
+These orders require a physical move and often mean termination of the lease if the move doesn't coincide with the end of the lease.

 Permanent Change of Assignment (PCA) orders are slightly different.
-These may involve a change in a service member’s assignment without the need to relocate to a new base or move long distances.
+These may involve a change in a military member’s assignment without the need to relocate to a new base or move long distances.
 For example, a service member might receive a PCA order that changes their role at their current duty station, such as reassignment to a new unit or duty.
-A PCA order may not always require moving, which can mean different housing-related challenges compared to regular PCS orders.
+A PCA order doesn't always require a move, which can mean different housing-related challenges than a regular PCS order.

 The Servicemembers Civil Relief Act (SCRA) and Military Lease Protections

-It’s important to note that the SCRA applies only to active duty military personnel, not those in the National Guard or Reserves unless they are on active duty for more than 30 days.
-The law also covers dependents of service members, so if you're the spouse or family member of a service member with a PCS order, you may also be able to terminate a lease if necessary.
+It’s important to note that the SCRA lease termination applies only to active-duty military personnel, not those in the National Guard or Reserves, unless they are on active duty for over 30 days.
+The law also covers dependents of service members, so if you're the spouse or family member of a service member with a PCS order, you may also break a lease if necessary.

 PCA Orders: The Complexity of Non-Relocation Moves

-PCA orders, which generally involve a reassignment or change in job function within the same location or a duty station within 50 miles of your current one, do not grant you the same lease-breaking privileges under the SCRA.
+PCA orders, which generally involve a reassignment or change in job function within the same location or a duty station within 50 miles of your current one, don't grant you the same lease-breaking privileges under the SCRA.

-In such situations, you would still be bound by the terms of your lease unless there are other mitigating circumstances or unless your lease has a specific military clause that allows for termination in the case of military-related moves.
-While it may be worth exploring the possibility of negotiating with your landlord, there is no automatic legal right to terminate a lease simply due to receiving PCA orders.
+In such situations, you're still bound by the terms of the lease unless there are other mitigating circumstances or unless your lease has specific military clauses that allow for termination with military-related moves.
+While it may be worth exploring the possibility of negotiating with your landlord, there is no automatic legal right to end a lease solely because you received PCA orders.

 Photo by Ketut Subiyanto from Pexels via Canva.com